 What Intensity of Cleaning Are You Taking On?

 Are you just rinsing suds off dishes or dirt off your kayak?
 Then the weak pressure of a gravity shower will likely be enough.
 Are you planning to give the dog a proper bath or shampoo and condition your long hair while out in the woods?
 Then you'll likely want something with a bit more pressure like a luxurious, battery-powered option.
-Even a manual pumping option will help you get squeaky clean no matter where you are.
-Perhaps you're the kind of adventurer who stays in a full-facility campground after a had day of getting after it, and you need to clean your gear.
+Even a manual pump pressurized model will help you get squeaky clean no matter where you are.
+Perhaps you're the kind of adventurer who stays in a full-facility campground after a hard day of getting after it, and you need to clean your gear.
 There are several high-pressure options that can offer just as intense of power as your garden hose at home and are easy to take along.

 How Often Do You Want to Refill?